-- Arrive promptly ready to start work - Ensure all first aid, behaviour, play equipment is fit for purpose and ready for play. - Ensure the playground is safe and boundaries are secure. - Rota for location of staff is in place and rotas and area are understood by all new members of the team. - Encourage pupils to use cutlery correctly, try new foods and eat healthily - Inform class teacher if the child has not eaten enough lunch.
+- Arrive promptly ready to start work; - Ensure all first aid and play equipment is fit for purpose and ready for use; - Ensure the playground is safe and boundaries are secure; - Follow the rota for location of staffing, including supporting new colleagues to understand our systems; - Encourage pupils to use cutlery correctly, try new foods and eat healthily; - Inform the class teacher if the child has not eaten enough lunch.

-Children are expected to play sensibly in the playground.
+Children are expected to play sensibly on the playground.
 Fighting, fighting back and play-fighting will result in consequences.

-Children must do as the support staff ask, if there are small disputes, children may be asked to take time out and wait beside the wall with a sand timer for 3 or 5 minutes to cool off.
-Any rudeness to staff should be recorded on a behaviour form along with any other inappropriate behaviours.
+Children must do as the support staff ask.
+If there are small disputes, children may be asked to take time out and wait beside the wall with a sand timer for 3 or 5 minutes to reflect on their actions.
+Any disrespect shown towards a member of lunchtime staff should be recorded on a lunchtime behaviour form.

-Children are asked to resolve problems/conflict in a non-aggressive way, if they have difficulties strategies will be modelled to them.
-For example children will review the incident and identify where better choices could have been made.
-References to school values and the language of rules must be used.
+Children are asked to resolve problems/conflicts in a non-aggressive way.
+If they have difficulties, strategies will be modelled to them.
+For example, children will review the incident and identify where better choices could have been made.
+References to School Values and the language of rules must be used.

-If parents feel that there are ongoing concerns that they feel are not being dealt with they should contact the school immediately, all staff should build a culture of care and partnership around the children.
+If parents feel that there are ongoing concerns that they feel are not being dealt with they should contact the school immediately.
+All staff should build a culture of care and partnership around the children.